10 things to do in Kreuzberg, Berlin: Our guide to visiting the neighborhood

 This gallery can probably serve as the overture to your tour around the neighborhood.
 It is often listed in the “Top Things to Do in Kreuzberg” itineraries.

 Here is why — the gallery is a good place to learn about the historical context of the city through the street art scene.
-Right after the fall of the Berlin Wall, many artists felt the urge to turn the ruins into art and painted the Wall with colorful graffiti.
+Right after the fall of the Berlin Wall, artists turned the ruins into art and painted the wall with all sorts of graffiti.
 And that was the beginning of the East Side Gallery.

 Oberbaumbrucke